Brotherhood (2022 film)

 Brotherhood is a 2022 Nigerian crime action thriller film produced by Jade Osiberu.
 It stars Tobi Bakre, Falz, Basketmouth, Sam Dede, Ronke Oshodi Oke, Toni Tones, Zubby Michael, and Mr Macaroni.
 The film had a pan-African release on 23 September 2022 in a dozen countries that included Nigeria, Cameroon, Benin Republic, Burkina Faso, Togo, Niger Republic, Senegal, Congo, Rwanda, Gabon, Guinea, and Madagascar.
-As of December 2024, Brotherhood is the 8th highest grossing Nigerian film in Nigerian cinemas.
+As of December 2024, Brotherhood is the eighth highest grossing Nigerian film in Nigerian cinemas.

 Synopsis

 Brotherhood tells the story of twin brothers Wale Adetula and Akin Adetula, who witnessed their parents' murder as young boys.
-Now adults, they find themselves on opposite sides of the law; Wale is part of a Police SWAT team while Akin has a criminal record.
+Now adults, they find themselves on opposite sides of the law; Wale is part of a police SWAT team while Akin has a criminal record.
 After Akin is released from his most recent prison stay, he joins the notorious 'Ojuju Boys' to help them rob bullion vans and banks.

-heir first operation is successful, motivating the gang to move on to a bigger heist ,which Akin initially resists,but ultimately joins.

-ale's SWAT team is deployed and blocks their escape, killing most of the Ojuju Boys.

-One of them, Izra, betrays his fellow gang members,and escapes with the stolen money.

-kin's lover and only female member of the gang, Goldie, gets killed in their attempt to escape.

-kin is confronted by Wale ,who pleads with Akin to surrender and allow him to take him in.
+Their first operation is successful, motivating the gang to move on to a bigger heist, which Akin initially resists, but ultimately joins.
+Wale's SWAT team is deployed and blocks their escape, killing most of the Ojuju Boys.
+One of them, Izra, betrays his fellow gang members and escapes with the stolen money.
+Akin's lover and only female member of the gang, Goldie, gets killed in their attempt to escape.
+Akin is confronted by Wale, who urges him to surrender and be arrested.
 Akin is shot by the police and falls from the bridge into the Lagoon.
 Divers are deployed to retrieve his body, but it is not found.
 Wale is taken into custody by Internal Affairs, investigating whether he is colluding with his brother and the Ojuju Boys.

-zra connects with a smuggler in an attempt to escape the country with the stolen loot, claiming he is the only survivor of the heist.

-kin finds and kills Izra before he is able to leave the country.

-he movie ends with Akin calling Wale, who has been cleared by Internal Affairs, from an unknown number from Togo.
+Izra connects with a smuggler in an attempt to escape the country with the stolen loot, claiming he is the only survivor of the heist.
+Akin finds and kills Izra before he is able to leave the country.
+The film ends with Akin calling Wale, who has been cleared by Internal Affairs, from an unknown number from Togo.